michel4j/django-reportcraft/docs/source/usage.rst

 After adding a Model, you can add Fields to it.
 Fields can be added by clicking the Add Field from the Source Editor page.
 The following information is required to add a new Field:

 - Name: The name of the field.
 This should be a valid identifier.
 We recommend using snake_case for the field name.
+When the field name matches a field already present in the model, the data will be fetched from the model field and the expression will be ignored.
 - Label: The label to use for the field in the report.
 This should be a human readable string.
 - Model: The model to use for the field.
 Select a model from the dropdown list.
 Only models that have been added to the Source, are available.